poseidon/typhoon/README.md

 ## Background

-Typhoon powers the original author's cloud and colocation clusters.
-The project has been developed through operational experience and Kubernetes evolutions.
-In 2017, Typhoon was shared under a free license to allow others to use the work freely and contribute to its upkeep.
+Typhoon powers the author's cloud and colocation clusters.
+The project has evolved through operational experience and Kubernetes changes.
+Typhoon is shared under a free license to allow others to use the work freely and contribute to its upkeep.

-Typhoon clusters address real world needs, which you may share.
-We'll be honest about any limitations or areas that haven't been explored yet.
-We'll steer clear of buzzword bingo and hype.
-If your needs turn out to be different, we'll wish you the best of luck with another project.
+Typhoon addresses real world needs, which you may share.
+It is honest about limitations or areas that aren't mature yet.
+It avoids buzzword bingo and hype.
+It does not aim to be the one-solution-fits-all distro.
+An ecosystem of free (or enterprise) Kubernetes distros is healthy.

 ## Social Contract

 Typhoon is not a product, trial, or free-tier.
 It is not run by a company, does not offer support or services, and does not accept or make any money.
-It is not associated with operating system or platform vendors.
+It is not associated with any operating system or platform vendor.

 Typhoon clusters will contain only [free](https://www.debian.org/intro/free) components.
 Cluster components will not collect data on users without their permission.

-*Disclosure: The author works for CoreOS and previously wrote Matchbox and early Tectonic for bare-metal and AWS.*
+*Disclosure: The author works for CoreOS and previously wrote Matchbox and original Tectonic for bare-metal and AWS.
+This project is not associated with CoreOS.*